matthieukern/spotter/README.md

 The user management is managed thanks to the passport package, using the password and jwt token strategies.
 Most of the app is reachable only for a logged user.

+Some push notifications are dispatched using OneSignal API.
+Those notifications are sent to all users in a range of 5 km around any new spot.

 See the API's [documentation](https://matthieukern.github.io/spotter/) or generate it using `yarn run docs`.

 ##### Directory structure